Immunisation

 • People aged 65 years and over

-• People with medical conditions that increase their risk of influenza
+• People with medical conditions that increase their risk of influenza.

 RSV (Respiratory Syncytial Virus) Immunisation

-RSV Vaccine for Pregnant Women
+Free RSV Vaccine for Pregnant Women

-Now available at Council’s community immunisation sessions
+Available at Council’s community immunisation sessions

 Pregnant women between 28 and 36 weeks gestation are eligible for a free RSV vaccine (Abrysvo®).
 This helps protect newborns from RSV by passing on antibodies during pregnancy.

-For further information visit RSV Mother and Infant Protection Program
+For further information visit RSV Vaccination Program

 Sessions and bookings